Tofusama1/Calculator/README.md

-### Name
+Name:

 Calculator

-### Description
+Description:

 I have created This simple functional calculator using HTML, CSS, and JavaScript.
-It contains the simple operations and can even calculate decimal points
+It contains simple operations (adding, subtracting, multiplication, and dividing).
+It can also calculate decminal points